-UPDATE: If you’ve come to this post looking for information about content analysis, you might be better served looking here.
+UPDATE: If you’ve come to this post looking for information about content analysis, you might be better served looking here, where I’ve written up a more detailed and logical post.

 I have been doing some considerable reading for the last fortnight and I came across one text that has thrown me a bit.
 The problem is the author writes quite strongly that national identity is “a conceptual chimera not worthy of serious analytical pursuit.
 It is a concept that is theoretically vapid while also lacking clear empirical referents” (Malesevic 2011: 272-73).
 Which is fine, as everyone is entitled to their opinion.
 However, after reading and re-reading this essay, I agree.
 Which leaves me in a bad position given one of my research questions is “How is American national identity constructed in The Simpsons?”